Use rstream as a Connectivity Layer for Codex

 That makes the review URL discoverable without turning the guide into a GitHub Actions tutorial.
 A later CI-specific guide can cover artifact links, job summaries, branch cleanup, and provider-specific secrets.

-Use rstream Auth for browser-facing local tunnels that should redirect through the hosted login flow, token authentication for machine-facing HTTP tunnels, challenge mode for lightweight browser verification, and a stable domain when the external callback must stay stable across restarts.
+Use rstream Auth for browser-facing local tunnels that redirect through the hosted login flow, token authentication for machine-facing HTTP tunnels, challenge mode for lightweight browser verification, and a stable domain when the external callback must stay stable across restarts.
 These are HTTP edge options for published tunnels.
-Codex should not apply them to raw TLS, TCP, UDP, QUIC, or private-only tunnels.
-If the selected project plan does not support the requested mode, Codex should report the limitation and propose the closest available path before creating anything.
+Codex does not apply them to raw TLS, TCP, UDP, QUIC, or private-only tunnels.
+If the selected project plan does not support the requested mode, Codex reports the limitation and proposes the closest available path before creating anything.

 Give Codex Hands on Remote Machines